JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

 - <1.2: compilation errors in getter-target annotations were not reported, causing incorrect code to be compiled fine.
-- 1.2.x: errors reported only by tooling, compiler still compiles such code without any warnings
+- 1.2.x: errors reported only by tooling, the compiler still compiles such code without any warnings
-- \>=1.3: errors reported by compiler too, causing erroneous code to be rejected
+- \>=1.3: errors reported by the compiler too, causing erroneous code to be rejected

 ### Nullability assertions on access to Java types annotated with `@NotNull`